The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

-After studying the method of time-structured multiturn injection from the present 400-MeV linac to Fermilab's Booster~\cite{yoon:thesis}, we have further explored the method of microbunch injection for applications to the Main Injector: from a future Superconducting RF (SRF) linac to an upgraded Main Injector (FMI-2)\footnote{ We will use Main Injector (FMI) and upgraded Main Injector (FMI-2) interchangeably herein.} including parasitic longitudinal painting.
-The future SC linac referred herein can be the 8-GeV SC xsRF linac proton driver~\cite{foster-jam,foster:pac05,foster:pd-tdr}, or an ILC-style linac, or the Project-X linac~\cite{projectx}.
+Following the method of time-structured multi-turn injection from the 400-MeV linac to Fermilab's Booster~\cite{yoon:thesis}, we have further explored the scheme of micro-bunch injection for applications to Fermilab's Main Injector, (from a future Superconducting RF (SCRF) linac to an upgraded Main Injector (MI-2)) \footnote{ We will use the Main Injector (MI) and an upgraded version of the Main Injector (MI-2) interchangeably throughout this article. } considering parasitic longitudinal painting.
+The future SCRF linac referred here can be either the 8-GeV SCRF linac Proton Driver~\cite{foster-jam,foster:pac05,foster:pd-tdr}, or the Project-X linac~\cite{projectx}. \black